AnggaR96s/Reforestation/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## Did you hear about the kidnapping at school?
+It's ok, he woke up.